wirtes/music_library_cover_scanner/README.md

 ## Notes

 - The script only writes `cover.jpg` when `--extract` is used and `--dry-run` is not set.
+- The script only writes `cover.jpg`; it does not modify audio files.
 - If a directory already has `cover.jpg`, extraction is skipped for that directory.
 - Embedded image formats are auto-detected (JPEG/PNG/GIF/BMP/WEBP).